sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The reasons for relaxing the controls that support data minimization are outside the scope of this profile.

 In order to provide end-to-end security and privacy, identifiers and attributes SHOULD be encrypted from the providing source to the ultimate intended recipient.
-This can be accomplished by either encrypting entire response messages and tokens or by utilizing aggregated or distributed claims.
+This can be accomplished by either encrypting entire response messages and tokens or by utilizing aggregated or distributed claims (see Section 5.6.2 of [[OpenID.Core]]).
 Applying end-to-end encryption is strongly RECOMMENDED for both the BSN (_Burgerservicenummer_, the Dutch citizen ID) and sensitive attributes.

-** TODO: check consistency wrt aggregated/distributed claims

 # Security considerations
 All transactions MUST be protected in transit by TLS as described in BCP195 [[RFC7525]].
 In addition, all compliant implementations MUST apply the IT Security Guidelines for TLS by the Dutch NCSC [[SG.TLS]].
 Implementations SHOULD only implement settings and options indicated as 'good', SHOULD NOT use any settings with a status 'phase out' and MUST NOT use any setting with a status 'insufficient' in these security guidelines or future updates thereof.